shioheii/shioheii/README.md

 - Language used: C++

 ## Extra activities
+- [e-diaristas](https://github.com/shioheii/ediaristas) - You can find more details at README.md.
 - [Shioheify](https://github.com/shioheii/Shioheify) - You can find more details at README.md.
 - [Logic challenge](https://github.com/shioheii/Desafio-de-Logica) - You can find more details at README.md.
 - My CRUD (more details soon, with appropriate links)